University of Utah Hospital: Organization

-The Hospitals and Clinics are administered under the direction of the Community Board of Directors, which is under the authority of the University of Utah's board of trustees.
+The University of Utah Hospitals & Clinics are administered under the direction of the Community Board of Directors of University of Utah Health.
+The board is under the authority of the University of Utah's Board of Trustees.
 The CEO of University of Utah Health is also the Senior Vice President of Health Sciences and reports to the president of the University of Utah.